 - In case you want to give it a go, our reader Lynn tried the recipe using organic ginger juice and says it turned out pretty good too!
 (Just make sure there are no additives in the juice.)

 Bonus Tip: I’ve had quite a few questions about making the wine last minute and making it faster for Christmas and other family dinners.
 If you’re in a hurry and wish the wine was ready quicker for a celebration or dinner or even for Christmas, here’s what you can do.
 Follow all the steps till day 7.
 On day 7, kill all the yeast and stop the fermentation process.
-Do this by adding a tsp of baking soda to the entire batch and leaving it alone.
+Do this by adding adding half a teaspoon to a full teaspoon of baking soda to the entire batch and leaving it alone.
 The next morning, bottle the wine and it’s ready to serve.
 It won’t reach the 8% to 15% that we usually do, but it will reach a decent 4% to 8% and everyone will still love it!

 Questions about making your own Ginger Wine